opalmer/netifaces-merged/README.rst

 Fast forward a few more months and I started working on converting some of my libraries to Python 3.x.
 Netifaces still had not been updated unfortunately but someone, thank you Kevin Kelley, was nice enough to port it to Python 3.
-The problem this time was the setup.py wasen't designed to operate in older versions of Python and also relied on a module that as of this writing dosen't exist in PyPi.
+The problem this time was the setup.py wasn't designed to operate in older versions of Python and also relied on a module that as of this writing doesn't exist in PyPi.
 In addition to this the existing package in PyPi, which is classed as a dumb binary, fails to install into a virtual environment.

-I would welcome the oppurtunity to merge both my work and Kevin's into netifaces but until that happens I'll be maintaining this package for the foreseable future.
+I would welcome the opportunity to merge both my work and Kevin's into netifaces but until that happens I'll be maintaining this package for the foreseeable future.

 netifaces 0.9
 =============